Meeds-io/whitepaper/en/2-deeds.md

 ## 2.5.
 Rewarding Model

-The WoM incentivizes and gamifies user engagement across various work activities tailored to each unique programs.
+The WoM incentivizes and gamifies user engagement across various work activities tailored to each unique program.
 Users earn points reflecting their active participation, with each community determining its own rules for point allocation.

 For example, an IT company might award 10 points for coding on GitHub, whereas a digital agency could place a higher value on social media engagement, like retweets, with similar points.